 After years of presenting a “Spooked” episode during the Halloween season, Snap Judgment has decided to spin the recurring episode off into its own show.
 Snap Judgment follows the standard “creative nonfiction stories on a theme” format, and Spooked is no different.
 While it’s obviously up to the listener whether or not they categorize the stories under “nonfiction,” the show does entice the listener to believe.
 Because of Snap Judgment‘s ability to curate–the show has existed and been widely popular for years now–each episode has only the cream of the crop with the stories it presents.

-If you follow my podcast-specific tumblr, you probably know that I consider Limetown a Holy Grail Podcast–something in the same ranks as Wolf 359 or Radiolab.
-For a long time, I even reviewed podcasts in quantities of limes as a tribute to the show.
 Limetown is formatted like investigative reporting.
 It follows a reporter named Lia as she tries to unravel the mystery of a place called “Limetown”–a sort of commune for scientists that suddenly turned into a ghost town ten years before the recording begins.
 Each year, I do at least one relisten of this horror, semi-sci-fi audio drama.
-I’ve just recently started my relisten, and the show maintains as amazing as I remember it.
 The twists the show takes are exciting and suspenseful, the production is stunning, but what really sets this show apart is its mind for characters.
-The character writing in the show is on par with podcasts like The Bright Sessions, even though most characters only show up for an episode.
-While there have been some teases about more Limetown content coming in the future, I think it should be viewed as one complete piece for now–even if the ending might leave you with even more questions than you had when you started listening.
+Be sure to catch up now before its second season debuts Halloween 2018 after years of fans waiting.

 7. Point Mystic